Java Clean Code - How to Write Clean Code in Java?

 Cohesion

-In Java programming, Cohesion generally means the degree to which the elements of a module are functionally dependent on each other.
+In Java programming, Cohesion generally refers to the degree to which the elements of a module are functionally dependent on each other.
 It refers to the internal glue that keeps the module together.

-It can also be said that all the code related to each other should be bundled together in a single module.
-Like there can be different classes, methods, variables, logic, etc. that are related to each other, then they can be bundled together inside a single module.
-So Cohesion in particular, deals with the elements of the same module or class.
+It can also be said that all the related code should be bundled together in a single module.
+For example, if there are different classes, methods, variables, logic, etc. that are related to each other, they can be bundled together inside a single module.
+So, Cohesion, in particular, deals with the elements of the same module or class.

 Coupling

-Coupling generally refers to the degree to which the different modules/classes depend on each other.
+Coupling generally refers to the degree to which the different classes/modules depend on each other.
 In simple words, all the modules should be as independent as possible.
-It also refers that every module should be restricted to any one thing only.
+It also means that every module should be restricted to only one thing.

 Takeaway: